lammps/lammps/doc/src/atom_modify.rst

 "first" group is not defined.
 By default, sorting is enabled with a frequency of 1000 and a binsize of 0.0, which means the neighbor cutoff will be used to set the bin size.
 If no neighbor cutoff is defined, sorting will be turned off.
+When running with the KOKKOS package on one or more GPUs, the default binsize for sorting is twice the CPU default.

 ----------